veen2718/SpotifyStats/README.md

 `sortBy`: If this is set to 0, it will sort the table by the number of times a track is played.
 If this is set to 1, it will sort the table by the number of minutes a track is played for.

+`useAPI`: If this is False, will not use the Spotify API, and will just use downloaded data
 ## Current Features

 - Generate table for artist data including artist name, minutes played, times their tracks are played